pijussimke123/spacehey-things/readme.md

 # SpaceHey thingies :P
 This is a repository that holds various SpaceHey/MySpace thingies, enjoy!
-# How to use the cursors
+# How to use the cursors ;)
-Just choose the cursor you like, press on the cursor file, right-click the download button, and press "Copy link location" / "Copy link adress"
+Just choose the cursor you like, press on the cursor file, right-click the download button, press "Copy link location" / "Copy link adress", and paste the URL you copied into SpaceHey, enjoy!